techscapades/arduino_pro_micro_macro_keyboard/README.md

 2. Screw 3x M3x6mm brass spacers into the holes
 3. *optional* drill 4mm holes into the cover piece if the screws dont go in right

-*Optional Optional transparent acrylic cover for stype points over 9000*
+*Optional Optional transparent acrylic cover for style points over 9000*
 //insert transparent piece image here

-This transparent acrylic cover will cover the OLED, I used my cutting table to make it.
+This transparent acrylic cover will cover the OLED, I used my cutting table to make it but you can use a laser cutter to cut it out as well.
 If you do decide to include this, replace the bottom 2 M3x6mm screws holding the cover piece to the PCB cover and replace it with 2x M3x10mm screws
 //insert image here

 # Special thanks to: